CPAN-Security/security.metacpan.org/sbom/index.md

 ---
 layout: page
 title: SBOM Supply-chain Roles
-description: Roles in a supply-chain, that care about SBOM metadata
+description: Roles in a supply-chain that care about SBOM metadata
 toc: true
 ---
 # A Simplified Open Source Supply Chain with SBOMs